-Since then, seasoned investigators (and the PIMN team, of course) have leaned into structure, documentation, and skepticism to make paranormal data more than just ghost stories.
+Since then, seasoned investigators (and the PIMN team, of course) have leaned into structure, documentation, and skepticism to turn paranormal data into something more substantial than mere ghost lore.

 🔬 The Science